 - Negative drug screen - Instructor will provide a specific vendor link for drug screening.

 - Clear criminal background checks may be required by some clinical agencies (at student's expense if required).
 Instructor will provide a specific vendor link for background check.

 - Completions of all Health Requirements (at student's expense):

 - Tuberculin (Tb) skin test completed within one year (test results required).
 If results are positive, student must have chest x-ray.

 - current CPR certification by American Heart Association, Health Care Provider level.
+Provided by the instructor.

 *Health requirements may change as required by clinical agencies.
 Additional information and forms will be given at the orientation meeting.
 Students not completing all health requirements may be dismissed from the program.

 The Health Sciences Division must verify that all students have up-to-date immunizations.
 Students who do not have documentation of immunizations must have blood drawn for titer to see if they are immune.
 Due to contractual agreements with the clinical agencies, currently enrolled students may be required to obtain the seasonal flu shots as a clinical requirement.
 More information about health requirements and deadlines for submitting proof will be discussed at the Nursing Assisting orientation meeting.